Tips For Overcoming Insecurity And Learning How To Deal With It

 Nothing In Life Is Certain

-Another helpful tip when learning how to deal with insecurity is the fact that nothing in life is certain, and when we try to nail down a certainty, we're only setting ourselves up for disaster.
+Another helpful tip when learning how to deal with insecurity is the fact that nothing in life is certain, and when we try to nail down a certainty, we're only setting ourselves up for disappointment.
 You can make your partner promise every day, every half hour that he or she is never going to leave you and that yes, you two will be together until the end of time.
 But people change, life gets in the way, and even when we make promises, sometimes we can't keep them, through no fault of our own.

 Constant Reassurance And A Lack Of Trust

 The catch-22 of insecurity that can drive anyone crazy is that when a person is insecure, he or she is constantly looking for validation.
 However, because they are insecure, no matter how many times you tell them they're good enough, they don't believe you because they are incapable of trusting you.
 This can be incredibly frustrating for both parties.
+Since the insecurity is an internal sense of doubt, no amount of external validation will work.
+It is accepting oneself that is the validation that will change that insecure feeling.

 When a person is insecure, he or she finds things within himself or herself not to like.
 So, of course, if you tell her she's pretty when she's been obsessing over her pimples all day, she's not going to believe you.
 She may even get mad at you, even if she just asked you if you still think she's pretty.
 It can feel like the person is putting up a brick wall that is next to impossible to knock down.